Assessments for Students Who Are Blind or Visually Impaired

-Your child is also likely to receive a number of assessments that don't relate directly to her vision, such as developmental assessments (particularly for infants or young children), to see how she is progressing in acquiring basic skills such as rolling over, sitting, talking, and so forth.
+Your child is also likely to receive a number of assessments that don’t relate directly to his vision, such as developmental assessments (particularly for infants or young children), to see how your child is progressing in acquiring basic skills such as rolling over, sitting, talking, and so forth.
 In addition, some form of psychological or psychoeducational tests are required by most school districts as part of the evaluation for special education services.
 Intelligence tests are usually included in the psychological evaluation.
-These tests are routine and in no way imply that there is something wrong with your child's thinking or mental stability.
-Rather, they are intended to provide a more complete description of your child's learning abilities and needs to help her educational team determine what specialized services she requires.
-If your child has other disabilities, she may receive other types of assessments as well, such as a hearing test or a speech and language assessment.
+These tests are routine and in no way imply that there is something wrong with your child’s thinking or mental stability.
+Rather, they are intended to provide a more complete description of your child’s learning abilities and needs to help his educational team determine what specialized services he requires.
+If your child has other disabilities, he may receive other types of assessments as well, such as a hearing test or a speech and language assessment.

 It is important to note that in most school systems, the psychologists and other individuals who conduct assessments such as these have little experience with visually impaired students.
 There tend to be fewer of these students compared to students with other disabilities.
 In addition, many of the standard assessment tests and instruments that they use are not geared to the needs of children with visual impairments—for example, they may require your child to respond to pictures, or the expected results may be based on development patterns that are not typical for visually impaired children.
 Therefore, it’s important for the teacher of students with visual impairments to be involved when these types of evaluations are conducted to provide suggestions about appropriate assessment procedures and help interpret the results.
 It’s also important for you to remember that as a parent, you too are part of your child’s educational team and can contribute information about your child if you have concerns about the assessment process.